 Depending on the kind of intervention needed, the Face Lift covers a very wide range of patients: from those that are 35 or 40 years and wish to regain their skin tone (through a Weekend Lift) to those who are older and ask for a full Face Lift because aging is showing up in all thirds of the face.
 These people as a rule show too a photo-aged, dehydrated, stained skin, and a thick epidermis that require additional non-surgical treatments.

 A Face Lift can be performed under local anaesthesia.
 Supplementing it with sedation or going straight to general anaesthesia is recommended.

 Depending on the patient’s needs there are different types of lift procedures and areas to apply them to:

 - Neck: excess skin and incisions are done behind the ears.

 - Cheeks: the cheeks’s skin is pulled and the scars are situated in front of the bowl of the ear (behind the ear’s tragus).

 - Eyebrow trail: the incisions are done in the temporal region.

 - Forehead: the incision is in the shape of a diadem.
 This is the so-called coronal lift.
-Nowadays it has fallen into disuse as the effects it provides are too similar to those of the botulinum toxin (‘botox’).

 The area to be intervened is marked with a dermographic marker.
 Incisions are done, the skin is detached, the superficial muscular-aponeurotic system (SMAS) is tractioned and then the skin is reattached.
 Once this step is done, excess skin is removed taking care to be exacting so as not to cause excessive tightness and achieve minimal, imperceptible scarring.